 Email Communication and Opt-Out

 Covenant offers guests access to our websites subscriptions to electronic communications.
-In so doing we gather the e-mail addresses of the visitors who subscribe to electronic communications.
+In so doing we gather the e-mail addresses of the visitors who subscribe to electronic communications or email us with any questions or requests through our online web forms.
 We send email updates on new releases, products and wine information, to subscribers only.
 We may communicate with you via electronic messages, including but not limited to email, to, for example: send you information relating to our products, including shipment confirmations and updates, and receipts; and/or, communicate with you about offers, promotions, upcoming events, and other news about Covenant.
 With your consent, we may contact you at the mobile phone number that you provide to us by way of phone calls regarding special offers or events.

 Unsubscribe instructions are included in each edition of the email.
 We do not sell or share email addresses with other companies.
 We ask you to provide a name, email address and profile information to help make sure we’re sending you the type of email updates you want to receive.
 We comply with Federal laws in the United States and Israel in using email as a marketing and communication tool.
 If you request to opt out of receiving email notifications, action will be taken within ten days of receipt of opt-out or unsubscribe request via email.
 If you have multiple customer records in our database you will need to opt out for each record.